rogerz343/transient-detection/README.md

 names) so that it can be read directly as a table.
 When using this data, first run `merge_autoscan_data.py`, then `read_data.py`, then `run_cnn.py`.

+## feature data
+Contains some of the data needed for the code in `nn` and `random forest` to run.

 ## nn
+# Note: this code is poorly organized and documented.
-Contains the code for the nueral network that runs on the feature data.
+Contains the code for the neural network that runs on the feature data.
 Other than the `comparePkls.py`, `extractObjLbl.pyc`, and `helpers.py` files, each of the `.py` files is a script that runs a neural network on the features data.
 Each of them can be run independently, given that the `feature data` folder is present in the parent directory.
 They all run a NN on the features using the specifications indicated in the names of the `.py` files.
 More specifically we had a template NN `Complete.py`.
 All other files test one modification (for example, a different architecture) of the `Complete.py` script.
 For example:
 - `n_2n_n2.py` indicates n layers then 2n layers then n/2 layers
 - `sparse` indicates dropout to be used